-EXPLAINER: What is meaning of ‘most favored nation’ status?
+EXPLAINER: Russia is not a ‘most favored nation.’
+What now?

 MFN status has been a baseline for global trade, ensuring that countries within the World Trade Organization are treated on a similar footing, with some exceptions that allow, for example, preferential treatment for developing countries.

-Over the years, the U.S. has revoked the MFN status of more than two dozen countries — generally for political reasons, with the Cold War bringing the sanction against the then-Soviet Union and other Communist countries, for example.
+Over the years, the U.S. has revoked the MFN status of more than two dozen countries — generally for political reasons, with the Cold War bringing the sanction against the then-Soviet Union and other communist countries, for example.

 With the exception of Cuba and North Korea, the preferred status of those nations was eventually restored.
 This was done, for example, after the thaw of the Cold War in Eastern Europe and the opening of U.S.-China relations after the visit of President Richard Nixon.
-With this latest move, Russia will join the ranks of those two Communist countries in lacking MFN status with the U.S.
+With this latest move, Russia will join the ranks of those two communist countries in lacking MFN status with the U.S.

 WHAT ABOUT REAL IMPACT VS SYMBOLISM?